What's On in Philadelphia

 Philadelphia International Flower Show (March)

-The Pennsylvania Horticultural Society has been hosting its annual flower show since 1829 and it has grown to become the largest indoor flower show in the world, attracting more than 250,000 visitors annually.
-With a different theme every year, visitors can expect to see a variety of displays competing for prizes and buy some plants of their own.
+The Pennsylvania Horticultural Society has been hosting its annual flower show since 1829.
+It's grown to become the largest indoor flower show in the world, attracting more than 250,000 visitors annually.
+With a different theme every year, visitors can expect to see a variety of displays competing for prizes and will be able to buy some plants of their own.

 Fireworks and Fountains (May to September)